 Moving to Victoria with a dog?

-Greater Victoria is one of the most dog-friendly regions in Canada, with 15+ off-leash parks, 7 dog-friendly beaches, and over 100 kilometres of trails.
-But each municipality has different rules, and not all neighbourhoods are equal for dog owners.
+Greater Victoria is one of the most dog-friendly regions in Canada, with 15+ off-leash parks across 7 municipalities, 7 dog-friendly beaches, and over 100 kilometres of trails.
+But each municipality has individual rules — from Saanich's retractable leash ban ($100–$150 fine) to Oak Bay's seasonal off-leash windows.
 This guide covers everything you need to know before relocating with your dog.

 Key considerations for dog owners